 Water risk is assessed, water consumption is measured by type, and steps are taken to minimize overall consumption.
 Water sourcing is sustainable and does not adversely affect environmental flows.
 In areas of high water risk, context-based water stewardship goals are identified and pursued.

-- a.
-Water risk has been assessed and documented. - Where water risk has been assessed as high, water stewardship goals have been determined. - c.
-Water used per tourist/night per source is monitored and managed. - d.
-Equipment and practices are used that minimize water consumption. - e.
-Water originates from a legal and sustainable source which has not previously affected, and is unlikely in future to affect, environmental flows. - f.
-Consideration is given to cumulative impacts of tourism in the locality on water sources. - g.
-Goals for reducing water consumption are in place. - h.
+D2 Reducing pollution e.
+Water originates from a legal and sustainable source which has not previously affected, and is unlikely in future to affect, environmental flows. f.
+Consideration is given to cumulative impacts of tourism in the locality on water sources. g.
+Goals for reducing water consumption are in place. h.
 Staff and guests are given guidance on minimizing water use.

-D2 Reducing pollution D2.1 Greenhouse gas emissions Significant greenhouse gas emissions from all sources controlled by the organization are identified, calculated where possible and procedures implemented to avoid or to minimize them.
+D2.1 Greenhouse gas emissions Significant greenhouse gas emissions from all sources controlled by the organization are identified, calculated where possible and procedures implemented to avoid or to minimize them.
 Offsetting of the organization's remaining emissions is encouraged. a.
-Total direct and indirect greenhouse gas emissions are monitored and managed. b.
+Total direct and indirect greenhouse gas emissions from the organization's operations and those over which it has direct influence/control are monitored and managed. b.
 Carbon Footprint per tourist/night is monitored and managed. c.
 Actions are taken to avoid and reduce significant annual emissions from all sources controlled by the organization. d.
+Actions are taken to encourage suppliers of products and services to avoid and reduce significant annual emissions. e.
 Carbon offset mechanisms are used where practical.
 D2.2 Transport The organization seeks to reduce transportation requirements and actively encourages the use of cleaner and more resource efficient alternatives by customers, employees, suppliers and in its own operations. a.
-Information is provided and promoted to customers on alternative (climate friendly) transport options, for arrival, departure and during their visit. b.
-Alternative transport options (e.g. bike rental, car sharing, pick-ups) for guests and staff are provided or facilitated. c.
-Markets accessible by short and more sustainable transport options are favoured. d.
+Where practical and feasible, the cleanest and most resource efficient transport options are used in the provision of tour programmes and excursions. b.
+Information is provided and promoted to customers on alternative (climate friendly) transport options, where available. c.
+Alternative transport options (e.g. bike rental, car sharing, pick-ups) for guests and staff are provided or facilitated. d.
+Markets accessible by short and more sustainable transport options are favoured. e.
 Local suppliers are favoured and daily operations seek to minimize transport use.
 D2.3 Wastewater Wastewater, including grey water, is effectively treated and is only reused or released safely, with no adverse effects to the local population or the environment. a.
-Wastewater is disposed of to a municipal or government approved treatment system, if available. b.
+The organization is aware of wastewater treatment arrangements in the main destinations visited, and seeks to influence their improvement where necessary and practicable. b.
+Wastewater resulting from organization's operations and those over which it has direct influence/control is disposed of to a municipal or government approved treatment system, if available. c.
 If suitable municipal wastewater treatment is not available, there is a system in place on site to treat wastewater (that meets international wastewater quality requirements) and ensures no adverse effects on the local population and the environment.
-D2.4 Solid waste Waste, including food waste, is measured, mechanisms are in place to reduce waste and, where reduction is not feasible, to reuse or recycle it.
-Any residual waste disposal has no adverse effect on the local population or the environment. a.
-The amount of solid waste disposed per tourist/night is monitored and managed. b.
-A solid waste management plan is in place. c.
-The solid waste management plan includes actions to reduce, separate and reuse or recycle food waste. d.
-Waste disposal is to a government run or approved facility and there is evidence that the facility has no negative impact on the environment or local population. e.
-Solid waste disposed is measured by type and goals are in place to minimize non-diverted solid waste. f.
-Guidance is given to customers and staff on minimizing waste.
+D2.4 Solid waste Waste, including food waste, is measured, mechanisms are in place to reduce waste and, where reduction is not feasible, to reuse or recycle a.
+The organization is aware of waste management arrangements in the main destinations visited, and seeks to influence their improvement where necessary and practicable. b.
+A solid waste management plan is in place for the organization's operations and those over which it has direct influence/control. c.
+The solid waste management plan includes actions to reduce, separate and reuse or recycle food waste where applicable.